-Having seen the suffering individuals can face due to social barriers firsthand, Heba Hamood is passionate about fighting injustice and increasing accessibility.
-Her fury, mixed with optimism for a better future, helped her find the path to a career in social work – where she can challenge barriers and work towards greater change.
+Having seen the suffering individuals can face due to social barriers firsthand, Heba Hamood is passionate about fighting injustice and increasing healthcare accessibility.
+Her fury, mixed with optimism for a better future, helped her find the path to a career as a physician assistant – where she can challenge barriers and work towards greater change.

 Fighting for social justice